Heroes of Hawaii

-Duke Kahanamoku: A perfect example of the strength and agility of the Hawaiian people, Duke Kahanamoku was renowned for the swimming ability that awarded him numerous distinctions and medals in his lifetime.
+A pillar of Hawaiian strength and agility, Duke Kahanamoku was famous for his swimming abilities.
+He won numerous distinctions and medals in his lifetime.
 Duke was a record-breaking swimmer and winner of multiple gold medals in the Olympic Games.
-Compelled by his love of the water, Duke passed on his passion by teaching people to surf, canoe and swim, becoming the most famous beach boys on Waikiki Beach..
-He was later elected sheriff in Honolulu and has been honored in both the Swimming Hall of Fame and the Surfing Hall of Fame.
+Duke taught many how to surf, canoe and swim, becoming Waikiki’s most famous beach boy.
+He was later became Honolulu’s sheriff.
+One can see his name in both the Swimming Hall of Fame and the Surfing Hall of Fame.
 On Kuhio Beach in Waikiki, a statue of the “Father of Surfing” honors Duke Kahanamoku’s life.

-Saint Damien: Originally known as Father Damien, this catholic priest traveled from Belgium to Hawaii to serve the ailing and ostracized leper colony on the island of Molokai in 1873.
-He brought order and structure to the lives of those struggling with what is now known as Hansen’s disease, helping to comfort them in their pain and teaching them about hope and faith in the midst of suffering.
-Well-loved by all in the segregated community, Damien served selflessly for 16 years before he lost his life to the disease.
+Father Damien came from Belgium to serve in the infamous leper colony on Molokai in the late 18oos.
+He brought order and structure to the lives of those suffering with Hansen’s disease or leprosy.
+He comforted them in their pain and taught them about hope and faith in the midst of suffering.
+Well-loved by all, Damien served selflessly for 16 years before he lost his life to the disease.
 Father Damien became Hawaii’s first person to be canonized as a saint by the Catholic Church in 2009.
-His heroism and service is appreciated by all people in Hawaii, dedicating two statues to his memory, one in St. Joseph’s Church on Molokai and another at the State Capitol building in Honolulu.
+His heroism and service is appreciated by all in Hawaii, dedicating two statues to his memory.
+One is in St. Joseph’s Church on Molokai and the other is at the State Capitol building in Honolulu.

-Mother Marianne Cope: Catholic nun Marianne Cope arrived in Hawaii at the request of King Kalakaua to oversee the Branch hospital on Oahu.
-She successfully established the Oahu Hospital, the Malulani Hospital in Maui and also managed to open a girl’s home in 1885 for children who were “orphaned” when their parents contracted Hansen’s disease and were taken to live on Kalaupapa.
-Mother Marianne Cope then moved to Molokai herself with a few courageous sisters in 1888 to carry on the work and service of Father Damien and care for him just months before his own passing.
-Cope brought joy to the residents of Kalaupapa, and was would sing and play the piano, garden with the residents, and teach the children.
-For her selfless work and devotion to many in Hawaii, including those afflicted with Hansen’s disease, she was declared a saint in 2012.
+Catholic nun Marianne Cope arrived in Hawaii at the request of King Kalakaua to oversee the Branch Hospital on Oahu.
+She successfully established the Oahu Hospital and the Malulani Hospital in Maui.
+She also started a girl’s home in 1885 for those separated from parents with leprosy.
+Mother Marianne Cope then moved to Molokai with a few courageous sisters in 1888.
+They came to carry on Father Damien’s work and to care for him, just months before his passing.
+Cope brought joy to the residents of Kalaupapa.
+She would sing and play the piano and teach children.
+For her selfless work and devotion to many, including those with Hansen’s disease, she was declared a saint in 2012.